ArashAh/version_control_workshop/part-1.md

 21. **Amend a Commit:**
     ```bash
-    git commit --amend "It is amended now"
+    git commit --amend
     ```
+    - Inside the code editor prompt insert this sentence as the new commit message: "It is amended now" ans save the file.

     - Look at the commit log
      ```bash
     git log --oneline